Minnesota railroad tracks filled with perfectly placed corn spill for more than third of a mile

 CLICK HERE FOR THE FOX NEWS APP

-Canadian Pacific Railway spokesman Andy Cummings told The Associated Press on Tuesday that crews were working to clean up the spilled corn.
+Canadian Pacific Railway spokesman Andy Cummings told Fox News on Thursday morning the railroad has been "made aware" of the spill along its right of way in Crystal, and that crews were working to clean up the spilled corn.

 Neighbors who live near the tracks told the Star Tribune they've seen grain spills before, but nothing like this week's.
 If temperatures were warmer, said Gary Bates, who lives next to the railway, birds would have swarmed the tracks.